Hypocisy/RPGCoreV3-Chinese-wiki/Totem.md

 Called at a regular interval while the totem is active.
-Note that costs for totems are deduced from the beginning and no additional cost will be deduced while the totem is running the skill. **Beware that it still is the player themselves who cast the skill, just that the original location is the totem location.**
+Note that costs for totems are deduced from the beginning and no additional cost will be deduced while the totem is running the skill.

 Check [[OffhandModule: Totems]] and [[ItemModule: Offhand]]

 If among the actions executed by this trigger is a damage mechanic, it will be manually inserted with a "TOTEM" damage type.
 Additionally, all variables will receive a sub type of ":TOTEM"

+**Warning: It still is the player themselves who cast the skill, just that the original location is the totem location.**

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|